 For certain tournament machines, only players 1 and 3 will be used to help prevent tilt throughs.
 It is the equal responsibility of ALL players involved in the match to ensure that players do not accidentally play in the player 2 and 4 positions.
 If a player accidentally does play in position 2 or 4, anything that occurs within that ball is considered void, with no penalty to any player.
 Players must play their proper ball in the correct player slot.

 In qualifying rounds, any player who starts a multiplayer game will only be allowed to complete the “player one” game, regardless of when he or she noticed the error.
-Any player who restarts a qualifying game, rather than completing it and allowing it be recorded, will have that entire entry disqualified.
+Any player who restarts a qualifying game, rather than completing it and allowing it be recorded, will have that ticket disqualified.
 Repeated offenses will lead to ejection from the tournament.

 No player may use a camera or visual aid of any kind, other than the instructions provided by the machine, while standing at the machine.
 A player may review electronic or written notes in between turns of a multiplayer game or between games, but not during their own turn or between balls of a single-player game.
 While not actively playing, players are of course free to discuss features and strategies as much as they like, including between balls during a game, but no spectator or other player is compelled to answer, nor are they responsible for incorrect advice or answers to questions.